How is the Trekking in Nepal?

 We highly recommend that you purchase a comprehensive personal travel insurance policy before leaving home.
 This should cover trip cancellation/interruption, loss of baggage, airline delays, accidents, and theft, and include helicopter evacuation as well as overseas medical treatment.
 Travel insurance is very reasonable and offers excellent value.
 Evacuation by helicopter is extremely expensive, with costs rising rapidly.
 A typical evacuation costs USD 2,500 per hour, plus an additional 13% VAT, and payment must be deposited before the helicopter departs Kathmandu or the insurance company ensures the payment.
 For your safety and peace of mind, please purchase insurance and provide us with a copy of your policy before starting your trip.

-We are committed to the welfare of our staff, including trip leaders/guides, assistance guides, cooks, and porters.
-We ensure good wages, proper insurance, and the necessary clothing for all associated staff.
-They are the backbone of the adventure industry in Nepal.
-In Nepal, it is customary to tip field staff at the end trip as a token of gratitude for their hard work, and they also anticipate tips from clients.
+We are committed to the well-being of our staff, including trip leaders/guides, assistant guides, cooks, and porters.
+We ensure fair wages, proper insurance, and appropriate clothing for all our team members.
+They are the backbone of both Nepal’s adventure industry and our company.
+In Nepal, it is customary to tip field staff at the end of the trip as a token of appreciation for their hard work, and they also look forward to receiving tips from clients and they will sincerely appreciate it.

 In case of emergency